 • Very selective colleges such as Ivy League schools want something more that separates you from the crowd: evidence of "intellectual vitality," the way you pursue knowledge about subjects that interest you, have an active, curious mind and show a true love of learning.

-• Students can act on their intellectual interests on their own, as well as through exciting out-of-
+• Students can act on their intellectual interests at school and on their own through stimulating out-of-

 school offerings, including